Quasi-Local Energy of a Charged Rotating Object Described by the Kerr-Newman Metric: Introduction

 Hadrons were also treated as Kerr-Newman black holes \cite{Oldershaw:2007cy} because of striking similarities \cite{Sivaram1977,Salam1978}.
 However, the focus of this article is on leptons only.

 The Brown-York QLE has many attractive features which make it stand out among other definitions of energy in general relativity.
 It can be derived from an action principle which includes all proper boundary terms, it satisfies a conservation law and possesses a property of additivity.
+Its value is equal to a Hamiltonian with vanishing shift and unit lapse on the boundary enclosing the region of interest.
 Energy differences within a region can be interpreted as being caused by a flux of energy into or out of this region.
 Furthermore, it gives reasonable results in the ADM limit \cite{ADM:1962} - if the metric can be embedded into flat space.
 Like energy in classical mechanics it is possible to set a reference energy.
 In the formalism of the Brown-York QLE this reference point appears as an arbitrary functional $S_0[\gamma_{ij}]$ in the action.
 While there is no universal agreement upon how this functional is to be chosen for every possible metric even setting $S_0$ to zero is an allowed choice since any choice will leave the underlying equations of motion unchanged.
 Usually only energy differences are necessary to describe a physical process.
 An absolute reference is only needed when the vacuum itself is subject to being investigated.

 The QLE which includes the self-energy of an object has been computed for charged and uncharged non-rotating black holes \cite{Lundgren:2006fu}.
-In the limit $r \longrightarrow 0$ the QLE approaches the charge $Q$ in the non-rotating case.
+In the limit $r \longrightarrow 0$ the negative QLE approaches the charge $Q$ in the non-rotating case.
 For uncharged rotating objects the QLE diverges slowly in this limit \cite{Schmekel:2018wbl}.
 In the latter case the reference term $S_0$ has been omitted.
 It is conceivable that a proper reference term would absorb this divergence.
 In this work a different approach is taken, though, with $S_0$ still being set to zero.

-Purely electromagnetic models treating the electron as a charged spinning ring have not proven successful in removing the singular behavior of the self-energy \cite{LyndenBell:2004fk}.
-In classical electrodynamics the reason for the self-energy problem has been well understood (cf. \cite{Low:1997fy,Endres:1992fb}).

 Computer algebra has been used in order to compute the results in this paper with most of the work being done with Maple 18 for Linux and the add-on package GRTensor III \cite{Pollney:1996kq,GRTensorII}.
 Some results were double-checked with Mathematica 7 for Solaris 10 and the add-on package MathTensor 2.2.2 \cite{MathTensor}.